natehiatt/movie_project/README.md

 **(4.)
 Budget Recommendation:**

-Budget explains about 58% of variance in domestic gross, which means that spending more on a movie is generally a good investment.
-However, we recognize that our firm may not have as many funds compared to established movie studios.
+Budget explains about 25% of variance in domestic gross, which is a weak relationship.
+We recognize that our firm may not have as many funds compared to established movie studios.
 Therefore, we recommend that our firm maximize production value *within* their capabilities.

 **(5.)
 Runtime Recommendation:**